Arthropleura: Morphology

 Tubercule patterns of different Arthropleura species, from Lhéritier et al. (2024).
 The Montceau species is only identified at the genus-level and not assigned to a species name, though it almost certaintly represents a new species.

 The different species of Arthropleura are primarily differentiated by the dorsal ornamentation of their tergites.
 There is a keel across the middle of the tergites running laterally in all species, and typically, there is a line of large tubercules running behind it.
 The only exception is A. cristata from the Mazon Creek of the United States, where tuberculate ornamentation is absent.
-Because complete specimens are rare, species are sometimes poorly delineated, and could possibly represent different growth stages of the a smaller number of species, leading paleontologists who work with Arthropleura to often only give a genus-level identification to the fossils.
+Because complete specimens are rare, species are sometimes poorly delineated, and could possibly represent different growth stages of a smaller number of species, leading paleontologists who work with Arthropleura to often only give a genus-level identification to the fossils.
 The Montceau-les-Mines species (known from only juvenile specimens) has a band of 4 large tubercules on the paratergal lobe, which rise up into tall spines.
 This pattern is extremely similar to A. moyseyi, which suggests that A. moyseyi is also a juvenile, possibly of A. mammata.
 Because the ornamentation may change over time, it is not viewed as a reliable way to determine species.
 At Montceau-les-Mines, large specimens are absent, and the largest trackways were left by animals less than 50 cm in length, so this species may have been genuinely much smaller than the giant species elsewhere in Europe.